Skip to main content

 Previously, Mr. Grosvenor was the President and Editor of Portfolio Magazine, the highest circulation fine arts publication in the U.S. at the time according to the Audit Bureau of Circulation, and a nominee for the National Magazine Award for General Excellence.

 From 1991 to 1995, Mr. Grosvenor was the publisher of the literary magazine, Current Books, which published such authors as Norman Mailer, Bill Moyers, Garrison Keillor, David McCullough, Anne Tyler, and Vaclav Havel.
-Current Books was distributed in over 4,000 outlets making it one of the most widely distributed book-related publications in bookstores at the time.
-He also served as president and editorial director of Hotel Magazine Network, Inc., a publisher of magazines for business travelers with a total circulation of 330,000 copies distributed in the rooms of Marriott and Hyatt hotels.
+Current Books was distributed in over 4,000 outlets making it the most widely distributed book-related publication in bookstores at the time.

 The Grosvenor family founded the National Geographic Society, where Mr. Grosvenor worked as a photographer with assignments in such countries as Belize, Canada, France, Greece, Iceland, Kenya, Spain, Tonga, Turkey and the U.S.

-Mr. Grosvenor also serves as the Historian of the Literary Society of Washington.
-He obtained his MBA and his MS (Journalism) degrees from Columbia University, and his BA from Yale University.
+Mr. Grosvenor received the President's Award from Historic Deerfield for contributions to history, and serves as the Historian of the Literary Society of Washington.
+He obtained his MBA and his MS (Journalism) degrees from Columbia University, and his BA from Yale University, where he was a member of the Wolf's Head Society.

 "WEB ONLY STORIES" BY THIS CONTRIBUTOR